 Based on provided data, the model automatically finds patterns, takes classes from a predefined list, and tags each image with one, several, or no label.
 So, the major steps in AI image recognition are gathering and organizing data, building a predictive model, and using it to provide accurate output.

 For model training, it is crucial to gather and organize data properly.
 The quality of data is critical to enable the model to find patterns.
 Datasets have to consist of hundreds to thousands of examples and be labeled correctly.
 Then it will become possible to define discrete labels.
 In case there is enough historical data for a project, this data will be labeled naturally.
 Also, to make an AI image recognition project a success, the data should have predictive power.
-Expert data scientists are always ready to provide all the necessary assistance at the stage of data preparation.
+Expert data scientists are always ready to provide all the necessary assistance at the stage of data preparation and AI-based image recognition development.

 The labeling will be used to enable the model to predict what object is on the image and what is the level of probability that the prediction is correct.
 If visualized, the process of image recognition looks like this: